xen0vas/UserManager/README.md

 ### TO-DO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- upgrade to qt5 ( no time to upgrade to Qt5 but i will....... :) )
+- **upgrade to qt5** ( no time to upgrade to Qt5 but i will....... :) )

-- fixing some bugs
+- **Important info until upgrading to qt5** in the meantime you can just let the script install_and_run.sh to apt install qt4-default which if it installed will first remove qt5-default but don worry because after the installation finishes you will be able to install qt5-default again and the UserManager application will not be affected.
+Also after installing qt4-default using the script and the UserManager installation finishes dont autoremove just apt install qt5-default to roll back to qt5.

-- implement a password generator
+- **implement a password generator**

-- implement password security strength checks
+- **implement password security strength checks**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~